-Partnering with industrials is the way to succeed in technology development to transform an invention into a successful product for the benefit of patients and public health.
-The Institut Pasteur and its industrial partners are collaborating to reach this goal.
+Partnering with industrial operators is the way to succeed in technology development to transform inventions into successful products for the benefit of patients and public health.
+The Institut Pasteur and its industrial partners are collaborating to achieve this goal.

-Bringing an innovative solution to patient’s unmet needs is a challenge that today no single organization can achieve.
-Academic and industrials must now rapidly unite their expertise to provide medical, scientific and technological responses for patient’s health.
+Bringing innovative solutions to patients’ unmet needs is a challenge that no single organization is currently capable of achieving.
+Academic and industrial stakeholders must now rapidly unite their expertise to provide medical, scientific, and technological responses for patient health.

-With past and current fruitful research partnerships, the Institut Pasteur is intensifying its visibility and availability to future industrial partners, from startups to large groups.
+Following its successful involvement in past and current research partnerships, the Institut Pasteur is now intensifying its visibility and availability to attract new industrial partners, from startups to major groups.

-By collaborating with the Institut Pasteur, industry partners can benefit from its extended diversity fields of research.
+By collaborating with the Institut Pasteur, industry partners can benefit from its extensive range of research fields.

-Joint applications can be made to national and international calls for proposals (IMI, H2020, NIH, CEPI, etc.).
+- Joint applications to national and international calls for proposals (IMI, H2020, NIH, CEPI, etc.)

-Created in April 2012 by the Institut Pasteur and Lyonbiopole health competitiveness cluster, following the initiative of the French government, Bioaster Technology Research Institute (TRI) is working to develop a unique technological and innovative model to support the latest challenges in microbiology, in particular to:
+Founded in April 2012 by the Institut Pasteur and Lyonbiopole health competitiveness cluster, following the initiative of the French government, Bioaster Technology Research Institute (TRI) is working to develop a unique technological and innovative model to help face the latest challenges in microbiology, and in particular to:

-Improve the safety and efficacy of vaccines.
-Quickly diagnose infections at patient’s bedside.
+- Improve the safety and efficacy of vaccines.
+Quickly diagnose infections at the patient’s bedside.
 Take full advantage of human and animal microbiota.

 The aim of Bioaster is to boost the development of medical and nutritional solutions for human and animal health.

-Bioaster has the support of high-profile academic and industrial partners.
+Bioaster is supported by high-profile academic and industrial partners.
 Since it was set up, it has coordinated over 53 research projects with 25 academic partners and 26 industry partners (source: Bioaster).

-In between the phases of the acquisition of knowledge and providing a solution for the patient, Bioaster wants to act as a bridge between the academic and private spheres, provide a technological added value in microbiology and is an agile and collaborative organisation that reduces the risks associated with innovation.
+Between the phases of knowledge acquisition and providing a solution for the patient, Bioaster seeks to act as a bridge between the academic and private spheres, provide technological added value in microbiology, and is an agile and collaborative organization that reduces the risks associated with innovation.

-The current available patents for licensing and tech transfer are depicted below.
-Please consult each of these documents of interest for more details to fetch out technologies which would meet with your needs.
+The currently available patents for licensing and tech transfer are listed below.
+Please consult this document for further details of technologies potentially meeting your needs.